Miss Michigan USA

 The Miss Michigan USA competition is the pageant that selects the representative for the state of Michigan in the Miss USA pageant.
 It is currently directed by Proctor Productions.

 Their first Miss USA victory was in 1990, and notable because Carole Gist was the first African-American to win the title.
 Following in her footsteps, Kenya Moore, also African-American, won the title in 1993.
 In 2010, Michigan's Rima Fakih became the first Arab-American to win the title.
 The most recent placement was Alma Cooper in 2024, who won the title.

 Until 2012, no Michigan delegate had been previously competed at either Miss Michigan or Miss Michigan Teen USA to appear a crossover with Miss USA.
 Kristen Danyal became the first Michigan delegate to have a Teen to Miss crossover in Miss USA.

 Alma Cooper of Okemos was crowned Miss Michigan USA 2024 on March 21, 2024.
 She represented Michigan at Miss USA 2024, and eventually won the title.
 She represented the country at Miss Universe 2024 pageant in Mexico but was unplaced.

-Michele Lewandoski of Norton Shores was crowned Miss Michigan USA 2025 on August 9, 2025, at McMorran Entertainment Center in Port Huron, Michigan.
-She represented Michigan at Miss USA 2025.
+Amber Uhler of Tampa, FL was appointed Miss Michigan USA 2026 on July 30th, 2026, after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She will represent Michigan at Miss USA 2026.